th317erd/cmded/README.md

 By default, the internal "help" request for your command will be triggered with a `--help` argument.
 You can however change this to whatever you want by specifying the `helpArgPattern` parameter as a `rootOption` to your `CMDed` call.
 Right now this only supports a single pattern.

-*Note: if you want aliases for your `--help` argument, then you can always specify them yourself as runners that will call `showHelp`, or you can submit a PR or issue request informing the CMDed team that you would like such a feature.*
+*Note: if you want aliases for your `--help` argument, then you can always specify them yourself as Runners that will call `showHelp`, or you can submit a PR or issue request informing the CMDed team that you would like such a feature.*

 ## CMDed

 `CMDed` is the main entry point for parsing your arguments.
-It takes two arguments, an entry point function (this is not a runner, it is just the entry point to start invoking matchers/runners), and a `rootOptions` object, specifying the root options for the process.
+It takes two arguments, an entry point function (this is not a Runner, it is just the entry point to start invoking matchers/Runners), and a `rootOptions` object, specifying the root options for the process.

 The `rootOptions` has the following shape: